getAlby/lightning-browser-extension/doc/SETUP_ANDROID.md

 2. Enable [Android USB debugging](https://developer.android.com/studio/debug/dev-options) on the device.
 3. Attach your device to the development computer using a USB cable.
 When prompted, allow USB debugging for the connection.
 4. In the settings view for Firefox for Android Nightly, enable "Remote debugging via USB."
-5. Run `$ adb devices` in the command shell to get the device code
+5. Run `$ adb devices` in the command shell to get the device ID

 c. **Install and run extension**